-5 Steps to Maximize Your Retail Backroom Clothing Space
+5 Ways to Organize Your Retail Backroom (Retail Clothing Storage Guide)

 Pipe racking is quickly becoming a trendy style of racking in the retail industry.
 From larger department stores to small-town boutiques, it seems that everywhere you turn you will find the pipe and fittings style of clothing racks.

 This look can be used on the floor in a retail store setting for an industrial look or used in your backroom to store your clothing no matter what space you have.

 Why Use Pipe and Fittings for Clothing Storage?

 You can have a custom system made specifically for your space.